anavinahar/architecture-center/docs/microservices/ingestion-workflow.md

 ## Workflow

 We looked at three options for reading and processing the messages: Event Processor Host, Service Bus queues, and the IoTHub React library.
-(Spoiler alert: We eventually chose IoTHub React, for reasons that we'll get into.)
+We ended up choosing IoTHub React, for reasons that will be explained.

 ### Event Processor Host